 Using Medicines Safely

-Use a drug interaction checker.
-Ask your doctor or pharmacist to run your medicine list through a drug interaction checker.
-This checks for medicines that can have bad interactions.
+- Ask your doctor or pharmacist to run your medicine list through a drug interaction checker.
+This checks for medicines that can cause problems when taken together.
 If you find a problem, talk to your doctor.

 To learn more about Healthwise, visit Healthwise.org.